At celebrations held in 1908 to mark his Ministerial Jubilee, James ADAM recalled:

 And this is the only information about his age we have from his own hand - so it appears that 4 June 1833 was the date on which he was led to believe that he was born.

 However, James ADAM may himself been at the church meeting in Blayney, 2 months before his death, which discussed the re-binding of the Pulpit Bible and the composition of the fly-leaf dedication, and the year date here, 1831, corresponds rather well with the Scottish Census information, and still satisfies the age-at-entry requirement for the Normal Institute .

-Another difficulty arises over the identity of his parents, & in particular his mother.
+Another difficulty arises over the identity of his parents, and in particular his mother.

 James informed his father's death at Dundee in 1857, recording himself as the son, but was unable, despite undoubted requests from the Registrar, to name his father's late spouse - the space for her name was left blank.
 I do not know whether actual signatures are recorded on images of Scottish registrations, but the one for the informant James ADAM, evidently not in the same hand as the registrar, looks uncannily like that of James himself.

-In 1858, James & his "brother" John erected a standing stone in Glamis Churchyard, & on it is recorded, among other details, the name of "...their mother, Margaret THOMSON"- undoubtedly she of the 1831 marriage in Coupar Angus.
+In 1858, James and his "brother" John erected a standing stone in Glamis Churchyard, and on it is recorded, among other details, the name of "...their mother, Margaret THOMSON"- undoubtedly she of the 1831 marriage in Coupar Angus.